Cooperly/v2flags/README.md

 Whether your a server, or a client.
 These flags won't see as much of a gain without it as it tweaks this JDK heavily.

 ## Stability + Risks
-These flags have been rigorously tested to hell and back on Beeper-MC for 4 months straight, and no instability problems have occured as a result of these flags being used so far, only uplifts in performance and consistancy.
+These flags have been rigorously tested to hell and back on Protobit for 1 year, and no instability problems have occured as a result of these flags being used so far, only uplifts in performance and consistancy.

 However keep in mind that your experience with these will differ due to various hardware configurations and they haven't been dragged through the slums like Aikar's flags.

-***Use them at your own risk.*** You are on your own and void (aka Cooperly, V2K) or anybody involved (Nova) are not responsible for any damages such as crashes or in the worst case even corruption that come as a result of using these flags.
+***Use them at your own risk.*** You are on your own and Cooperly or anybody involved are not responsible for any damages such as crashes or instability that come as a result of using these flags.

 ## Flags
 - [x] [Vanilla](https://www.minecraft.net/en-us/download/server) (Not recommended, use [Leaf](https://github.com/Winds-Studio/Leaf), or at the very least [Paper](https://github.com/PaperMC/Paper).)